Blessings of Obedience

 For me, I have decided not to ask God to do a specific ‘sign’ for me.
 It feels too much like telling God he has to jump through hoops before I will do something he is wants me to do.
 Too much like testing God.

 I’ve developed my own process of asking God to give me clear guidance sometime today and I will be watching.
-When I do this, I try to stay extra aware of anything that could be encouragement from God telling me to “keep going’ or something that opens up my eyes, helping me understand a different direction I should be taking.
+When I do this, I try to stay extra aware of anything that could be direction from God telling me to “keep going’ or something that opens up my eyes, helping me understand a different direction I should be taking.
+It works.
+One of the many ways God says ‘keep going’ is by encouragement other people give me.
+I feel like that is God patting me on the back, saying I’m on the right track, keep moving forward.
+One of the ways God changes my direction is when I’m sitting here reading his word every morning.
+He will Bold some words or phrases – you wouldn’t be able to see it, but I do.
+There’s my answer – in black and white.

 And then I smile.
 Of course he does.